-In short, probably not.
-The vast majority of TVs that support High Dynamic Range are 4K sets.
-1080p panels with HDR are rarer than snow leopards, partly because the tech is still so new.
-What’s more, even displays that do support HDR often can’t do TV’s latest ‘killer’ feature justice.
+In short, almost certainly not.
+The vast majority of TVs that support High Dynamic Range are 4K sets, and Sony itself states your PS4 should be running at either 2K or 4K to enjoy HDR.
+1080p panels with HDR are also rarer than snow leopards.
+What’s more, even displays that do support the format often can’t do TV’s latest ‘killer’ feature justice.
 It’s all to do with the complicated business of nits - no, not the head lice.

 Basically, nits measure the colour and contrast spectrum TVs can outputs pictures at.
 The recommended standard is a dynamic range between 0-10,000 nits, but in reality, even the best displays struggle to hit 1000 nits.
-In other words, HDR is still in its infancy, and has a long way to go.
-We wouldn’t lose sleep about not being able to play Uncharted 4 with slightly brighter whites and a teensy bit blacker blacks quite yet.
+While a handful of games do HDR justice – the Shadow of the Colossus remake, God of War, Horizon: Zero Dawn, and mostly recently, Hitman 2 – implementation of the feature still remains spotty.
+You really shouldn’t be losing sleep because you can’t play Kratos’ killer adventure with slightly brighter whites and a teensy bit darker blacks.

-Finally, if you don’t yet have a PS4 but want one, the Pro looks like a slam dunk purchase.
-For just $100 more than the base PlayStation 4, you’re future-proofing your gaming experience with a console that’s considerably more powerful than the launch system.
+Finally, if you don’t yet have a PS4 but want one, the Pro is a slam dunk purchase.
+For just $100/£50 more than the base PS4, you’re future-proofing your gaming experience with a console that’s considerably more powerful than the launch system.

-Sony may have muddled its message with PS4 Pro, but it's clearly a well designed system with some seriously clever upscaling techniques going on under its triple decker sandwich chassis.
-With so many 1080p TVs out there, though, Sony really needs to hope it can convince people the upgrades while playing at Full HD are worth it.
-Right now, we’re not entirely convinced they are.
+The PS4 Pro is clearly a well designed console with some seriously clever upscaling techniques going on under its triple decker sandwich chassis.
+With so many 1080p TVs out there though, Sony still has work to do to convince existing PS4 owners the upgrades while playing at Full HD are worth it.
+Even a couple of years into the console’s life, we’re not entirely convinced they are.